The Stochastic-Quantum Theorem: The Stochastic-Quantum Theorem

 \subsection{Corollaries of the Theorem}

-The proof of the stochastic-quantum theorem \eqref{eq:StochasticQuantumTheorem} will involve the construction of a representation of the given generalized stochastic system in the formalism of Hilbert spaces, and will show that every generalized stochastic system corresponds to a unitarily evolving quantum system on a Hilbert space.
-This paper will therefore establish an important new correspondence between generalized stochastic systems and quantum systems, and thereby turn some of the puzzling axiomatic ingredients of quantum theory\textemdash the complex numbers,\footnote{\emph{Time-reversal transformations} for quantum systems are carried out by \emph{anti-unitary operators}, which take the general form $VK$, where $V$ is unitary and $K$ is an abstract operator that carries out complex-conjugation.
+The proof of the stochastic-quantum theorem \eqref{eq:StochasticQuantumTheorem} will involve the construction of a representation of the given indivisible stochastic process in the formalism of Hilbert spaces, and will show that every indivisible stochastic process corresponds to a unitarily evolving quantum system in a Hilbert space.
+One thereby turns some of the puzzling axiomatic ingredients of quantum theory\textemdash the complex numbers,\footnote{Time-reversal transformations for quantum systems are carried out by anti-unitary operators, which take the general form $VK$, where $V$ is unitary and $K$ is an abstract operator that carries out complex-conjugation.
 By definition, $K^{2}=1$ and $Ki=-iK$, where $i\defeq\sqrt{-1}$ is the imaginary unit.
-One can therefore show that $i$, $K$, and $iK$ generate a Clifford algebra called the \emph{pseudo-quaternions}~\citep{Stueckelberg:1960qtirhs}.
-As a consequence, there is a sense in which quantum systems are actually defined over the pseudo-quaternions, rather than merely over the complex numbers.} Hilbert spaces, linear-unitary time evolution, and the Born rule in particular\textemdash into the output of a theorem.
+One can therefore show that $i$, $K$, and $iK$ generate a Clifford algebra called the pseudo-quaternions (Stueckelberg 1960) .
+As a consequence, there is a sense in which quantum systems are actually defined over the pseudo-quaternions, rather than merely over the complex numbers, although only the complex numbers are typically used in the construction of observables.} Hilbert spaces, linear-unitary time evolution, and the Born rule in particular\textemdash into the output of a theorem.

-One can also read this \emph{stochastic-quantum correspondence} in the other direction, as the statement that all generalized stochastic systems can be modeled in terms of unitarily evolving quantum systems.
+It follows from the stochastic-quantum theorem that all indivisible stochastic processes (at least those based on finite configuration spaces) can be modeled in terms of unitarily evolving quantum systems.
 From this perspective, unitarily evolving quantum systems actually represent the most general way to model a system with stochastic dynamical laws.

+As shown in other work (Barandes 2025) , one can go in the other logical direction and show that any comprehensive quantum system that includes measuring devices and observers as part of the system can be modeled as an indivisible stochastic process.
+Altogether, one thereby arrives at an important new correspondence between indivisible stochastic processes and quantum systems, called the stochastic-quantum correspondence, that provides a new way to think about the physical meaning of quantum theory.